narendra-nauth/facebook_chatbot/README.md

 ![](images/send_greeting.png)

 The menu system in this tutorial provides the following options:
-- Today's Date?
+- Today's Date? : Dynamic Data using PHP
-- Tell me a Joke
+- Tell me a Joke : External Data using online API
-- Creator?
+- Creator? : Static Data

 If the user selects "Today's Date?", the system checks what is the current date using PHP date function and provides that as a response as shown below:<br/>
 ![](images/send_date.png)